 This course is an introduction to literature with an emphasis on both the reading of major works of literature and on training in written expression especially for the older adult population.

-ENGL 627 0.0 unit Writing for Publication or Pleasure
+Writing for Publication or Pleasure 54 hours lecture

 This course gives especially older adult students experience with the creative and critical processes in creative writing.